 Prior to joining Jackson Lewis, Ms. Gittler was a member of the law firm of Frazer Ryan Goldberg Arnold & Gittler LLP.
 Early in her career, Ms. Gittler was Executive Director of the Arizona Center for Law in the Public Interest, where her practice concentrated in the areas of employment discrimination and the rights of persons with mental and physical disabilities.

-•One of Top 500 Litigators in the Country, LawDragon, 2006
+•Law Dragon, Top 500 Litigators in the Country (2006)

 • ADA and the Rehabilitation Act of 1973, Arizona Employment Law Handbook (1995) [Co-Author]

-Changing a State Mental Health System through Litigation: The Arizona Experiment, American Journal of Psychiatry 1573 (1986) [Co-Author]
+• Changing a State Mental Health System through Litigation: The Arizona Experiment, American Journal of Psychiatry 1573 (1986) [Co-Author]

 • Fair Employment and the Handicapped: A Legal Perspective, DePaul Law Review 27 (Summer 1978) [Author]